estp/estp/specification.rst

 Measure interval is just a number of seconds that is expected between subsequent reports for this specific metric.

-.. note:: The field may be extended to support higher precision measure interval in the future revisions of the protocol by using decimal point
+Note: The field may be extended to support higher precision measure interval in the future revisions of the protocol by using decimal point

 Value and Type